Efunroye Tinubu: Early life

-Madam Tinubu was reportedly married multiple times.
-Her first marriage was to an Owu man.
-It bore two sons.
-After her Owu husband died, she remarried the exiled Oba Adele Ajosun in 1833 who, while visiting Abeokuta, was allegedly charmed by Tinubu.
+In 1821, as a young girl, the Egba and Owu regions were flunged into war went the Owu Kingdom fell, as part of the larger Yoruba Wars.
+Many towns, including Ijokodo were destroyed, and their family had to flee to avoid being captured and enslaved, as many Egba and Owu people were.
+They eventually, under the leadership of Sodeke, moved to the new town of Abeokuta in 1830.
+By that time, she had married an Owu man, and had two sons.
+Not too long after, her mother Nijeede died Shortly after her mother died, Tinubu's Owu husband died.
+She then remarried the exiled Oba Adele Ajosun in 1833 who, while visiting Abeokuta, was allegedly charmed by Tinubu, who was a young and eligible widow.
 She moved with the exiled Oba to Badagry, which was traditionally the place of refuge for Lagos monarchs.
-At Badagry, she exploited Adele's connections to build a formidable business trading in tobacco, salt, and slaves.
+At Badagry, using her trading experience taught by her grandmother Osunsola, she exploited Adele's connections to build a formidable business trading in tobacco, salt, and slaves.